khaledh/khaledh.github.io/docs/osdev/09-loading-the-kernel-p2.md

      106   EfiReservedMemory           0xfd00000000           1061158912         3145728
 ```

 The memory map looks good.
 Notice that memory region at `0x100000` is marked as `EfiLoaderCode`, which is the memory region we allocated for the kernel.
-Its size is 280 pages (1120 KB), which matches the size of the kernel image (rounded up to the nearest page).
+Its size is 280 pages (1120 KiB), which matches the size of the kernel image (rounded up to the nearest page).
 When we implement the physical memory manager we'll have to mark this region as used.

 ## Handling exceptions